andiweli/stouyapi/HOWTO-SETUP.rst

 Building and enabling a local stouyapi
 ======================================

-The whole procedure was done on Linux, using Pop-OS, release Pop!_OS 22.04 LTS.
+The whole procedure was done on Raspbian Lite Linux on a Raspberry Pi 3 and 4.
-The configuration will be the same for any Ubuntu/Debian based distro.

 NOTE: Commands with the $ symbol mean they should be run with your default user.
 Commands with # means they must be run as root.